 Does the order apply to my business?

-If you are an employer, self employed (with business premises), a voluntary organisation or have control over any premises, the fire regulations do apply to you.
+If you are an employer, self employed (with business premises), a voluntary organisation or have control over any premises (such as the managing agent of a residential freehold building), the fire regulations do apply to you.
 What it means is that:

 If you employ five or more people, own licensed premises or have an alterations notice in force, you must keep a hard copy of your fire risk assessment present on the premises and available for inspection at all times.